 On Sunday, because it’s Week 1, ESPN broadcasts #8 Miami vs #25 LSU in primetime.
 Monday’s nationally broadcast primetime game is #20 Virginia Tech at #19 Florida State.

-3. Set up bet alerts for last year’s most active pro players
+3. NCAA football – set up bet alerts for last year’s pro players trends

 Bookie agents should set up bet alerts for last year’s most active pro players.
 When a pro player makes a wager, the bet alert pings the agent.
 The agent can then decide to use the line mover to change the line, set a schedule limit override, use their layoff account, or do nothing.